Send data using Bluetooth Low Energy (BLE) protocol

 |Supported Power Range|

-the peripheral (server) mode.
-See Service for the
+(server) mode.
+See Service for the available characteristics, and

-UUID is enabled, you can write a specific UUID value for
+Specify by UUID is enabled, you can write a specific UUID value

 When enabled, specify the BLE service and characteristic using Universally Unique ID (UUID) values.